 6. The right to data portability

 8. Rights in relation to automated decision making and profiling.

 What is a personal data breach?

-You only have to notify the supervisory authority of a breach where it is likely to result in a significant detrimental effect on individuals – for example, result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.
+A business has to notify the relevant supervisory authority of a breach where it is likely to result in a significant detrimental effect for individuals – for example, resulting to discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.